 The size of the server root volume.
-Atlas clusters deployed onto Azure use premium storage disks.
+Atlas clusters deployed onto Azure use premium SSDs.
 NoteRAM Availability

 The actual amount of RAM available to each cluster tier might be slightly less than the stated amount, due to memory that the kernel reserves.

 The following clusters tiers are available:Cluster TiersDefault StorageDefault RAMM22 GBSharedM55 GBSharedM108 GB2 GBM2016 GB4 GBM3032 GB8 GBM4064 GB16 GBR40128 GB16 GBM50128 GB32 GBR50128 GB32 GBM60128 GB64 GBR60128 GB64 GBM80256 GB128 GBR80256 GB128 GBM200256 GB256 GBR200256 GB256 GBR300512 GB384 GBR400512 GB432 GB

 Can use this tier for a multi-cloud cluster.